qgodlwana/JavaPOMCucumberBDD/Readme.md

 ## Test Requirements

 <b> Test Scenario 1: </b>
-1. Open up google chrome browser (This project has google chrome driver version 115- which is installed and setup as path)
+1. Open up google chrome browser (This project has google chrome driver version 124.0.6367.208 (Official Build) (64-bit)- which is installed and setup as path)
 2. Launch the application: https://anupdamoda.github.io/AceOnlineShoePortal/index.html#
 3. Click on the hamburger menu
 4. Click on 'SignIn Portal'
-5. Enter the username
+5. Enter the username - sa
-6. Enter the password
+6. Enter the password - sa
 7. Click on Login button
 8. Verify if the Product Category name is matching with expected.
    The application can be run locally.

 <b> Test Scenario 2: </b>
-1. Open up google chrome browser (This project has google chrome driver version 115- which is installed and setup as path)
+1. Open up google chrome browser (This project has google chrome driver version 124.0.6367.208 (Official Build) (64-bit)- which is installed and setup as path)
 2. Launch the application: https://anupdamoda.github.io/AceOnlineShoePortal/index.html#
 3. Click on the hamburger menu
 4. Click on 'SignIn Portal'